 Most government run shelters and some rescues charge a flat fee based on age.
 But some rescues will base the cost of adoption on the demand for a particular dog.
 Dogs in high demand tend to be purebred or mixed breed “designer” dogs.

-Shelters justify the extra fees by stating it helps pay the medical expenses of a dog in need.
+Rescues justify the extra fees by stating it helps pay the medical expenses of a dog in need.
 Sometimes it states that the extra costs goes towards the general care of less adoptable dogs.

 Pur is a 5 month old Aussiedoodle in Elk Grove, CA. Her adoption fee is $1,000